IoTAccessControl/tor/README.md

 your Internet address and the services you use.
 We believe Tor is reasonably secure, but please ensure you read the instructions and configure it properly.

+The gitigore is from https://github.com/torproject/tor.
+The tor source code is downloading from https://www.torproject.org/download/tor/ version-0.4.7.10

 ## Build

 To build Tor from source: